2023 Tucson Folk Festival

 JOIN US FOR THE FINALIST SHOW AND OFFICIAL FESTIVAL KICK OFF!

 All Proceeds Benefit the 38th Annual Tucson Folk Festival.
-The finalist performances will be recorded and later made available on the Tucson Folk Festival Youtube Channel.
+The finalist performances will be livestreamed on our broadcast page and later made available on the Tucson Folk Festival YouTube Channel.

 ABOUT